Hash function: Variable range with minimal movement (dynamic hash function)

-Linear hashing and spiral storage are examples of dynamic hash functions that execute in constant time but relax the property of uniformity to achieve the minimal movement property.
+Linear hashing and spiral hashing are examples of dynamic hash functions that execute in constant time but relax the property of uniformity to achieve the minimal movement property.
 Extendible hashing uses a dynamic hash function that requires space proportional to n to compute the hash function, and it becomes a function of the previous keys that have been inserted.
 Several algorithms that preserve the uniformity property but require time proportional to n to compute the value of H(z,n) have been invented.

 A hash function with minimal movement is especially useful in distributed hash tables.

 Data normalization

 In some applications, the input data may contain features that are irrelevant for comparison purposes.
 For example, when looking up a personal name, it may be desirable to ignore the distinction between upper and lower case letters.
 For such data, one must use a hash function that is compatible with the data equivalence criterion being used: that is, any two inputs that are considered equivalent must yield the same hash value.
 This can be accomplished by normalizing the input before hashing it, as by upper-casing all letters.